bcit-ci/CodeIgniter/user_guide_src/source/libraries/sessions.rst

 			// does the same as the above example - adds item 'message' with value 'Test message.' to the session flashdata

+	.. method:: keep_flashdata($item)

+		:param mixed $item: name of item or array of flashdata items
+		:returns: void

+		Keeps items into flashdata for one more request

 	.. method:: flashdata($item)

 		:param string $item: name of session item